Start Annotation

 • Spare-parts forecasting driven by acoustic degradation

-In practice, audio becomes a continuous health signal rather than an afterthought.
+In practice, acoustic event tagging becomes a continuous health signal rather than an afterthought.

 The Annotera Edge In Industrial Audio Event Labeling